afr13dman/senior-thesis/README.md

 - Wrote `avg_median_degree.py` which computes the average degree and median degree for the real data at tract and block group.
 Then `degree_exploration.ipynb` find the average of each.
 This will help when creating the model graphs to know what avg degree I want to aim for.
 - Used Prof Cannon research students code plus edited it to plot spanning trees of real data and my models in `spanning_trees.py`.
     - not working right now...

+Properties of Dual Graphs / Other Ways to assess our models:
+- Degree Distribution: Compare the degree distribution of your random graphs to that of the real dual graphs.
+Many geographic dual graphs tend to have a heavy-tailed or nearly uniform degree distribution.
+    - Avg, max, median
+    - Histogram of the degrees
+- Cluster Coefficient: Measures the likelihood that two adjacent nodes of a graph are also connected.
+Real-world geographic dual graphs often exhibit higher clustering due to adjacency relationships.
+- Graph Assortativity: Measures whether high-degree nodes tend to be connected to other high-degree nodes.
+Many geographic networks exhibit neutral or negative assortativity.